Step-by-Step Guide on How to Invest in ETFs

 If you need assistance with trading but aren’t in a position to afford a full-service account with a financial advisor, you can open an account with a robo-advisor.
 Robo-advisors are AI-powered financial consultants that’ll help you out and streamline your investing using prediction algorithms.

-If you don’t know how to invest in ETF funds and are an entry-level investor, a robo-advisor can help you establish a foothold in the finance world before taking things into your own hands.
+If you are an entry-level investor, a robo-advisor can help you establish a foothold in the finance world before taking things into your own hands.

 On the flip side, using robo-advisors limits your independence, as the platform will pick the best investment for you, build and manage your portfolio, and act as an “autopilot” investor.